MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/power-platform-admin-center.md

 ### Update portals package

 You can use Power Platform admin center to upgrade portal packages.
-Two methods are available depending on whether you want to review the updates for an environment, or for a tenant.
+Choose to upgrade based on selected environment, or from the list of portals for a tenant.

 > [!NOTE]
 > In addition to the methods listed below, you'll also see a notification when you edit the portal using the portals Studio if an upgrade package is available.